STUDY JAPANESE ONLINE WITH NATIVES HERE

 The law also protects young animals when they are marketed.
 Dogs and cats must be at least 56 days old before being separated from their mother.
 The decision was made after experts concluded that animals removed too early from the mother's bed tend to be more violent and aggressive throughout their lives.

-Valuing and respecting the lives of animals in Japan is a matter taken seriously; the laws against animal abuse have harsh and severe punishments when they are not complied with, up to five years of imprisonment and a fine of up to ¥5 million (about 195 thousand reais).
+The appreciation and respect for animal life in Japan is a serious matter; laws against animal abuse have harsh and severe punishments when violated, including up to five years of imprisonment and a fine of up to ¥5 million (around 195,000 reais).

 Nekojima - meet 20 cat islands in Japan